Zipcoder/reveal-slides-light/md/big_data/intro-to-sql.md

 ORDER BY years DESC;
 ```

-We specify DESC here so that the table will be ordered by highest years to lowest years.
-This works but we do want to just find the one top teacher id.
-To do this we can use a `LIMIT`.
-The Limit clause will take the number of items you want to reutrn
+We specify DESC here so that the table will be ordered by years from highest to lowest.
+This works, but we only want to find one top teacher id.
+To do this, we can use a `LIMIT`.
+The Limit clause will take the number of items you want to return.

 -